nus-cs2103/website-base/admin/faq.md

 <div id="admin-faq-tVsNonT">

-Same lectures, same exam.
+Same lecture content (but different lecture slots), same exam.
 Separate tutorials, separate project grading.
 Unless specified otherwise, whatever is stated for one module applies to the other.

 </div>